 - A birds nest

 Setting a time limit on the scavenger hunt is a good idea so that it does not carry on for too long.
-Give a set time for each task and if necessary penalise players who spend longer on a task with taking off a point.
+Give a set time for each task and if necessary penalize players who spend longer on a task with taking off a point.
 This helps to prevent cheating, everybody should spend the same amount of time performing their task or finding the item.

-When the time is up get everybody together and tally up the points to see who won the scavenger hunt.
+When the time up gets everybody together and tally up the points to see who won the scavenger hunt.
 Remember to add in any bonus points if you added extra tasks.
 Providing a prize at the end of the scavenger hunt is not necessary, but is recommended.
 Kids especially would be very disappointed if there was no prize at the end of all their hard work.